marijnh/Eloquent-JavaScript/09_regexp.md

 // → true
 ```

 You can also specify open-ended ((range))s when using braces by omitting the number after the comma.
-So, `{5,}` means five or more times.
+For example, `{5,}` means five or more times.

 ## Grouping subexpressions

 {{index ["regular expression", grouping], grouping, [parentheses, "in regular expressions"]}}

-To use an operator like `*` or `+` on more than one element at a time, you have to use parentheses.
+To use an operator like `*` or `+` on more than one element at a time, you must use parentheses.
 A part of a regular expression that is enclosed in parentheses counts as a single element as far as the operators following it are concerned.

 ```
 let cartoonCrying = /boo+(hoo+)+/i;